What’s the best way to overcome overwhelm in life?

 Do what you can, the best you can, that’s how you deal with overwhelm at work and in your life.

 How do you deal with overwhelm at work or in your daily life?

 More About Guest Contributor

 Hi, I’m Nandita from Nandyz Soulshine.
 I help and encourage better life believers on their journey of personal growth.
-Sharing with an open heart whatever I’ve learnt through hard-earned experience and curiosity, I hope to motivate positivity seekers towards the conviction that – We have the power to change our life story if we believe in ourselves and take one small step in the right direction every day.
+Sharing with an open heart whatever I’ve learned through hard-earned experience and curiosity, I hope to motivate positivity seekers towards the conviction that – We have the power to change our life story if we believe in ourselves and take one small step in the right direction every day.